 Southside Virginia Community College hereby designates the following categories of student information as public or “Directory Information.”
 Such information may be disclosed by the institution for any purpose at its discretion.

-Category II: Previous institution(s) attended, major fields of student, awards, honors (including Honors and Provosts’ List), degree(s) conferred (including dates).
+Category I: Previous institution(s) attended, major fields of student, awards, honors (including Honors and Provosts’ List), degree(s) conferred (including dates).

-Category III: Past and present participation in officially recognized sports and activities, physical factors (height, weight of athletes), date of birth.
+Category II: Past and present participation in officially recognized sports and activities, physical factors (height, weight of athletes).

 Currently enrolled students may withhold disclosure of any category of information under the Family Educational Rights and Privacy Act of 1974, as amended.
 To withhold disclosure, written notification must be received prior to October 15 in the Office of Admissions and Records at Southside Virginia Community College, Alberta, Virginia, or Southside Virginia Community College, Keysville, Virginia.
 Forms requesting withholding of “Directory Information” are available in the Admissions and Records Office.

 Southside Virginia Community College assumes that failure on the part of any student to specifically request the withholding of categories of “Directory Information” indicates individual approval for disclosure.